-Montessori Journey to Excellence (MJ2Ex): Te Ara Ki Hihuatanga
+Montessori Journey to Excellence (MJ2Ex) Te Ara Ki Hihuatanga: Essential Elements

 The development of Montessori Journey to Excellence (MJ2Ex): Te Ara Ki Huhuatanga has been a journey in itself.
 Early work in the late 1990’s by MANZ focused on the development of an accreditation system for Montessori early childhood services and primary schools.
 However, influenced by the introduction of teaching as inquiry (TAI) and self review during the 2000s in the New Zealand education system and the requirement for teachers to show evidence of professional learning using the then Registered Teacher Criteria, MANZ moved from an accreditation model to developing a co-constructed approach to building a collaborative inquiry community.

 In 2011 a Montessori Journey to Excellence Working Group was established and the Essential Elements and quality indicators for Montessori education were developed and printed as DRAFT 2012, Montessori Journey to Excellence (MJ2Ex): Te Ara Ki Huhuatanga.
 The aim was to empower MANZ member schools and early learning services to deliver excellent Montessori programmes and guide ongoing development.
 The document was used in a pilot over 2013-2014.

 At MANZ Conference 2018, expressions of interest were invited, for a re-working party to review the published DRAFT 2012, Montessori Journey to Excellence (MJ2Ex): Te Ara Ki Huhuatanga and extend it, to include Essential Elements and indicators for ages 0-3 and 6-18 years.
 From this interest a Re-Working Party was established.